muhammadhasyim/pyfdam/README.md

 ## Tutorial

-On the examples folder, there is an Jupyter notebook that would walk you through on how to fit an impedance model onto a mock impedance and galvanostatic discharge data.
+On the `tutorial` folder, there is a Jupyter notebook that would walk you through on how to fit an impedance model onto a mock impedance and galvanostatic discharge data.
+If you view it [from here](https://github.com/muhammadhasyim/pyfdam/blob/master/tutorial/pyfdam_tutorial.ipynb), it should render as a static page.

+## Maintenance Status

+I am most maintaining this project and won't be active developing it.
+However, feel free to contact me via GitHub for any features that you'd like to see.